A neighbour selection approach for identifying differential networks in conditional functional graphical models: Stastistical model

-Here, $G^0$ represents the baseline (population-level) network, whereas for $c\ge 1$ the graph $G^c$ encodes a differential network collecting the pairs of nodes for which the conditional association is influenced by the $c$-th covariate $X_c$.
+Our method aims at characterizing how the conditional dependence structure of $\mathbf{Y}$ varies with each covariate, assuming the set of vertices $V = \{1, \dots, p\}$ to be fixed across samples.
+In model~(\ref{eq:fof_cond_regr_model}), the baseline coefficients $\beta^0_{jk}(t,t')$ encode the population-level pairwise conditional interdependencies shared by all samples, while $\beta^c_{jk}(t,t')$ captures how such relationships vary with the $c$-th covariate.
+This enables the identification, for each covariate $ X_c$, of the edges $(j,k)$ that differ for different values of the covariate from the population-level.
+To this end, for each $c=0,\ldots,q$, we define the covariate-specific undirected graph $G^c=(V,E^c)$ such that the associated set of neighbours of node $j$ is given by

-For any covariate value $x\in\mathbb{R}^q$, the conditional model $G(\mathbf{x})$ in Eq. (\ref{eq:edges_cond_graph}) is obtained by combining the baseline and covariate components through the linear decomposition $\beta_{jk}(t,t';x)=\beta^0_{jk}(t,t')+\sum_{c=1}^q x_c\,\beta^c_{jk}(t,t')$.
-Thus, an edge may be present due to the baseline term, due to a covariate term, or due to their combination, while the graphs $\{G^c\}_{c=1}^q$ isolate which edges are differential with respect to each specific covariate.
+Here, $G^0$ represents the population-level (baseline) network, whereas for $c\ge 1$ the graph $G^c$ encodes a differential network collecting the pairs of nodes for which the conditional association varies with the $c$-th covariate $X_c$.
+For any covariate value $\mathbf{x}\in\mathbb{R}^q$, the conditional model $G(\mathbf{x})$ in Eq. (\ref{eq:edges_cond_graph}) is obtained by combining the baseline and covariate components through the linear decomposition $\beta_{jk}(t,t';\mathbf{x})=\beta^0_{jk}(t,t')+\sum_{c=1}^q x_c\,\beta^c_{jk}(t,t')$.
+Thus, an edge may be present in $G(\mathbf{x})$ due to the baseline term, due to a covariate-linked term, or due to their combination, while the graphs $\{G^c\}_{c=1}^q$ isolate which edges are differential with respect to each specific covariate.
+This explicit decomposition into a population network and covariate-specific differential networks, and their simultaneous estimation within a unified model, is the key novelty of our approach. \\ \begin{remark} The fof model in Eq. (\ref{eq:fof_cond_regr_model}) easily accounts for both continuos and categorical covariates.
+In particular, a categorical covariate with $\ell$ categories can be incorporated in the model by fixing a reference category and by defining $\ell-1$ binary variables such that